The science of the Three Body Problem explained in the context of Space Travel

 Star Trek is a long-running science fiction franchise that has had a profound impact on popular culture.
 It first premiered in 1966 and has since spawned numerous TV series, films, books, and a deeply passionate fan base.
 Known for its optimistic vision of the future and its exploration of social issues, Star Trek has become an iconic part of science fiction history.

 "The City on the Edge of Forever" is considered one of the classic episodes from the original Star Trek series, which first aired in 1967.
-It is widely regarded as one of the finest episodes of the entire franchise, even better than Arena (can you believe!).
-The episode was written by Harlan Ellison and showcases the time-traveling adventures of the USS Enterprise crew.
+It is widely regarded as one of the finest episodes of the entire franchise, even better than Arena.
+The episode, based on a teleplay by Harlan Ellison, showcases the time-traveling adventures of the USS Enterprise crew and stands as a high watermark for television drama.

 Characterization and Performances